BUNION DR

 It is essential to discuss the risks and benefits of the procedure with your doctor before deciding whether to undergo surgery.

-Recovery Time and Post-Surgery Care
+Recovery Time And Post-Surgery Care

 After minimally invasive bunion surgery, recovery time is generally faster than traditional surgery.
 Patients can usually walk independently within a few days after the procedure, although they may need to wear a particular shoe or boot for several weeks.
 It is essential to keep the foot elevated and avoid putting weight on it as much as possible during recovery.